ADMISSION TICKETS TO ANI

 As you can see from the above pictures, the tickets are in two parts.
 Actually, the complete tickets are in three parts.
 At the point of sale one part remains in the ticket book as a record of its sale.
 The other two parts of the ticket should then be given to the visitor (if there is a separate ticket booth and entrance gate), or only the larger part given (the part marked "be kept during the visit") if there is no separate gate.
 At Ani there is no separate gate.

-If you are only given the small part of a ticket at the Ani ticket booth (the part marked "be remained in the control point") then you are being given part of a previously sold ticket, and the man in the booth is simply pocketing your five million Lira!
+If you are only given the small part of a ticket at the Ani ticket booth (the part marked "be remained in the control point") then you are being given part of a previously sold ticket and the man in the booth is simply pocketing your five million Lira!